Dual Diagnosis Treatment Wolfeboro, NH

 Carol M Larson Lcpc Cadc - 37.0 miles from Wolfeboro, NH

-Carol M Larson Lcpc Cadc is a dual-diagnosis treatment center in Gorham, Maine that offers treatment services for drug and alcohol addiction and mental health disorders that include dependent personality disorder as well as antisocial personality disorder.
+Carol M Larson Lcpc Cadc is a dual-diagnosis treatment center in Gorham, ME that provides treatment for drug and alcohol addiction and mental health disorders that include phobias as well as schizoid personality disorder.

 Address: 31 Main Street, Suite 3, Gorham, ME 04038 in Cumberland County